QBI-Software/OPEXUploader/README.md

 All data upload is recorded in a log file in your user directory called logs/xnatupload.log.

+### Batch Upload

+There is now an option to combine regular data uploads.
+Follow the guidelines in the sections below to put the correct data files in the ```XnatUploaded/sampledata``` folders (this should then be entered in the Input directory field).
+Select the **Bulk Upload** option from the Data Type dropdown and click 'RUN'.

+These datasets are currently included:

+1. CANTAB
+1. COSMED
+1. DEXA
+1. DASS
+1. GODIN
+1. INSOMNIA
+1. PSQI
+1. BLOODS (all)
+1. Visits (final)

 ### CANTAB data (XnatUploaded/sampledata/cantab)

 Downloaded excel sheet called 'RowBySession' should be copied into this directory.